StephanieJKS/lowdefy-project/README.md

 * Clone this repository.
 * Create a .env file in your project folder and set your MongoDB database connector URI as a variable in the .env file: `MONGODB_URI = {{ your_mongodb_connection_uri }}`
 * In the command console, navigate to your project folder and run the Lowdefy CLI: `npx lowdefy@latest dev`.

+Note:
+* In the `home.yaml` file, line 68 should be changed as needed.
+Must be the url of the "Review Us" page.
+* The "resuls" and "written reviews" pages do not handle the case for when the "reviews" collection is empty in an elegant fashion.
+This means that the objects are rendered without any data, i.e empty pie charts and empty containers.